Warburton formally quits as MP over cocaine use and harassment allegations

 The decision means Rishi Sunak faces another potentially difficult by-election in the Somerton and Frome seat vacated by the former Tory MP.

+Mr Warburton had announced his resignation on Saturday, hitting out at the “cripplingly glacial pace” of the investigation into his conduct, which has already taken 14 months.

-Mr Warburton’s exit from the Commons was confirmed by the Treasury following his appointment as Steward and Bailiff of the Manor of Northstead – one of the procedural routes for an MP to quit.
+His exit from the Commons was confirmed on Monday with his appointment as Steward and Bailiff of the Manor of Northstead – one of the procedural routes for an MP to quit.

+The former MP has admitted cocaine use, telling GB News on Monday he had made “a ridiculous decision and a silly mistake”, and claiming he had been “led down a pathway”.

+He said: “I was caught, I was photographed, deliberately set up and I feel for it.
+It was naivety and stupidity.
+There’s no question about that.”

-In an interview with the Mail on Sunday, Mr Warburton admitted to taking cocaine after drinking “tons of incredibly potent” Japanese whiskey, but denied claims he harassed a female political aide in his Westminster flat.
+In an interview with The Mail On Sunday, Mr Warburton said he had taken cocaine after drinking “tons of incredibly potent” Japanese whiskey, but denied claims he harassed a female political aide in his Westminster flat.

-Mr Warburton’s resignation will trigger an electoral battle in his Somerset constituency, adding to the problems faced by the Prime Minister who faces at least two other by-elections after the resignations of Boris Johnson and Nigel Adams.
+Mr Warburton’s resignation will trigger an electoral battle in his Somerset constituency, adding to Rishi Sunak’s problems as the prime minister faces at least two other by-elections following the resignations of Boris Johnson and Nigel Adams.

-He took the seat from the Liberal Democrats in 2015 and had a 19,213 majority.
+Conservative chief whip Simon Hart on Monday afternoon moved the writ to trigger the Somerton and Frome by-election, meaning it is likely to take place on July 20, the same day as the other two contests.

+A fourth MP, Nadine Dorries, has also announced her intention to resign but has not yet done so formally.

 When he announced his resignation on Saturday, Mr Warburton hit out at the investigation conducted by Parliament’s Independent Complaints and Grievance Scheme (ICGS), claiming he had been denied a fair hearing.